ngxs-labs/storage-plugin-extension/README.md

 ### InterceptorStrategy

 The interceptor strategy is a convenient way to configure the before and after serialization properties on the Storage Plugin configuration.
+It allows you to define an array of configuration options to be executed on specific states.

 ### Quick Links

 -   😎 Checkout the [sample application](./integration)
 -   📝 Learn about updates from the [changelog](CHANGELOG.md)

-### Simple example
+### Delivery example

 In this example we use the <code>InterceptorStrategy</code> class to configure pre-serialization/post-deserialization interceptors within the @ngxs-labs/storage-plugin.
 The pre-serialization interceptor keeps the width, length and height for a parcel but excludes the description from being serialized.
-The post-serialization interceptor instantiates a <code>DeliveryStateModel</code> concrete class.
+The post-serialization interceptor instantiates the <code>ShipmentStateModel</code> and the
+<code>AccountStateModel</code> concrete classes.

 `parcel.ts`